symfony/ux/src/Autocomplete/doc/index.rst

     an autocomplete-Ajax endpoint (e.g. for a custom ``ChoiceType``), then set this to change the field into an AJAX-powered select.

+``loading_more_text`` (default: 'Loading more results...')
+    Rendered at the bottom of the list while fetching more results.
+This message is automatically translated using the ``AutocompleteBundle`` domain.

 ``no_results_found_text`` (default: 'No results found')
     Rendered when no matching results are found.
 This message is automatically translated using the ``AutocompleteBundle`` domain.